jcleung5549/CNTT/doc/ref_model/chapters/chapter03.rst

 infrastructure manager which aggregates and exposes a standards-based Redfish interface and services northbound to an Orchestrator.
 It also includes a Plugin layer that adapts non-Redfish compliant data models interfaces, allowing for the aggregated management of multiple fully compliant or vendor specific southbound interfaces to their respective managed infrastructure clients.

-DMTF specifies the Redfish interface and model, seeking to expand the manageability domains.
-The prescription of what subset of the
+DMTF specifies the Redfish interface and model, seeking to expand the number of domains (server, storage, data centers) which can utilize Redfish.
+The standards bodies with a specific manageability domain can prescribe a subset of the Redfish model.
-Redfish model needs to be implemented for a specific manageability domain is left to other standards bodies.
 Redfish had defined a
 JSON syntax for the prescription call a Redfish Profile and implemented an application which reads the Redfish Profile and tests for conformance of an implementation `Interop Validator <https://github.com/DMTF/Redfish-Interop-Validator>`__ .
 The Redfish Profile mechanism is being utilized by the Open Compute Project and Open Process Automation Forum.
 The ODIM project has proposed a Redfish Profile.